sm64pc/sm64ex/enhancements/README.md

 This is a fix to patch out parallel universes.

 Now you only appear at a different part of the map.
 Not sure if that's better or not, but it's an option.

+Please note that your movement can become restricted at lower speeds.